-Tax authorities are exchanging more and more information every day, including many “offshore” jurisdictions.
-U.S. citizens and tax residents who have accidentally or intentionally failed to report income, bank accounts, corporations, trusts or other assets outside the U.S. are increasingly at risk of being detected, penalized and in some cases even incarcerated.
-When given the opportunity, we prefer to help our clients proactively arrange their affairs to avoid tax and legal exposure.
+Tax authorities are exchanging more and more information every day.
+Now more than ever U.S. citizens and tax residents who have accidentally or intentionally failed to report income, bank accounts, corporations, trusts or other assets outside the U.S. are increasingly at risk of being detected, fined and in some cases even incarcerated and deported.
+When given the opportunity, we prefer to help our clients proactively arrange their affairs to reduce their tax exposure to the legal minimum.
 We never recommend that our clients simply go on with their lives pretending they don’t have any foreign accounts, assets or income, or having the illusion that living abroad is an excuse not to report and pay taxes in the U.S.

 For those who are not in compliance and are ready to come clean, we can establish attorney-client privilege and help them understand and resolve their non-compliance with minimal taxation, penalties and criminal exposure.
 On the contrary, any non-attorney, including CPAs and bankers, can be compelled to testify against the taxpayer and all their files and email correspondence can be subpoenaed, as well as phone conversations recorded by banks and copies of emails kept by internet service providers.

 A perceived solution we are often asked to evaluate is expatriation, which is when a person either “turns in” a green card or renounces citizenship.
 While this strategy may avoid some future compliance, resolving past non-compliance is actually a prerequisite for termination of tax residency and additional “exit” taxes are levied on persons meeting a certain profile.
 Nevertheless, under the right circumstances a well-planned expatriation can result in huge tax savings.